index

 • rapid movements

-👉 Conclusion: to be removed systematically before any sporting activity, without exception.
+👉 Conclusion: to be systematically removed before any sports activity, without exception.

 Mistakes to absolutely avoid

-• to think that a “thin” bracelet is risk-free
+• thinking that a "thin" anklet is risk-free

-• Keep your bracelet on during intense exercise
+• keeping your anklet on during intense exertion

-• Do not remove a wet bracelet after exercise
+• not removing a wet anklet after sports

-• combining sport + water + fragile jewelry
+• combining sports + water + fragile jewelry

-These errors explain many premature deteriorations, especially in summer, as discussed in Summer anklet vs. everyday anklet .
+These errors explain numerous premature deteriorations, especially in summer, as mentioned in Summer anklet vs. everyday anklet .

 Walking / gentle activity ✔️ Yes Stainless steel